 - Embrace the mission, vision, and values of Fresno Pacific University.

 - Be Christ-centered in all areas while working with staff, faculty, students, and guests.

-- Manage the daily operations of the Registrar’s Office related to technology applications, reporting, and other products as needed.
+- Manage the daily operations of the department related to technology applications, reporting, and service and internal and external customers.

 - Ensure the security and accuracy of the student database and that the fullest functionality of the System is being utilized.

 - Develop and implement a yearly technology plan that sets priorities for projects and ensures completion.